S3-working-group/s3-practical-guide/src/organizing-work/pull-system-for-work.md

 ## Pull-System For Work

 * people pull in new items when they have capacity (instead of work being pushed at them)
-* priorize available work items to get make sure important items get worked on first
+* priorize available work items to ensure that important items are worked on first
-* prevents overloading the system, especially when amount of work in progress (WIP) per person is limited
+* prevents overloading the system, especially when work in progress (WIP) per person is limited